chrispei1101/ECS150-Project1/REPORT.md

    commands, mislocated output redirection, and unable to open

 ### 1. Command Execution
-The command execution is implemented using the fork function.
-When a command is entered, the shell creates a child process using fork().
-The child process then executed with command struct using execvp.
-Meanwhile, the parent process waits for the child to complete using waitpid.
-Once the child finish, the parent will print exit code of the child.
+The command execution, `execute_command` function, is implemented using the fork function.
+When a command is entered, the shell creates a new process using the `fork()`, effectively creating a parent process and a child process.
+If the fork operation fails, the function prints an error message using `perror()` and exits the program with a failure status.
+In the child process `(pid == 0)`, it checks if the input and output file descriptors are different from the standard input and output file descriptors.
+If so, it redirects the standard input or output accordingly using  `dup2()` and closes the corresponding file descriptors.
+Then, it attempts to execute the command specified in the `command` structure using the `execvp()`.
+Meanwhile, the parent process waits for the child to complete using `waitpid()`.
+Once the child finish, the parent will print the exit code of the child.

 ### 2. Built-in Commands
 Built-in commands, such as cd, pwd, exit, and sls, are identified within the